kschaefe/mathquill/README.md

 there's nothing to the left of the cursor to be exponentiated or subscripted.
 Averts the especially confusing typo `x^^2`, which looks much like `x^2`.

+`supSubsShowEmptyBase` is a useful corollary when allowing superscripts and subscripts to be entered without a base (which is the default).
+When `supSubsShowEmptyBase` is true then type `^` without a base, such as in an empty field or to the right of an operator, will place a empty box (defaulted to gray), in the position of the base.
+This gives the user a visual clue that they have an unbased super- or subscript.

 `charsThatBreakOutOfSupSub` sets the chars that when typed, "break out" of superscripts and subscripts: for example, typing `x^2n+y` normally results in the LaTeX `x^{2n+y}`, you have to hit Down or Tab (or Space if